vladikk/simple-counter-src/README.md

 ## Implementation

 The service is implemented by forwarding AWS Api Gateway requests directly to DynamoDB REST Api.
-Except for some simple Apache Velocity Templates in request and response mapping, no imperative code is needed.
+The direct integration of Api Gateway with DynamoDB eliminates need for writing imperative code; except for some simple Apache Velocity Templates in request and response mapping, no imperative code is needed.

 The service and its components are described in the cloudformation template: src/cloudformation.template .